msami-ullah-ai/Classical-Machine-Learning-CS229/02-Linear-Regression-and-Gradient-Descent/03-cost-function.md

-# Cost Function in Linear Regression
+# Cost Function

 ## Why Do We Need a Cost Function?

 The hypothesis function makes predictions.

-But how do we know whether the predictions are good or bad?
+But predictions alone are not enough.

-We need a way to measure prediction error.
+We need a way to measure:

+- how wrong the model is,
+- how far predictions are from actual values,
+- whether the model is improving during training.

 That measurement is called the **cost function**.